AdaCore/spark2014/docs/lrm/source/names-and-expressions.rst

-    * an indexing expresssion of an indexed_component or the discrete_range of a slice in an object renaming declaration which renames part of that index or slice.
+    * an indexing expresssion of an indexed_component or the discrete_range of a slice in an object renaming declaration which renames part of that index or slice;

+    * a generic actual parameter corresponding to a generic formal object having mode **in**.

 .. _etu-expressions: